Bhaskers-Blu-Org2/MCW-Linux-lift-and-shift/Hands-on lab/Before the HOL.md

     ![The basics tab is selected, all of the configuration options have been set and the Next Disks button is selected.](images/Setup/2018-12-21-17-16-55.png "Create a virtual machine - Basics tab")

-5. Verify the following configurations on the Disks tab and then click **Next: Netoworking >**.
+5. Verify the following configurations on the Disks tab and then click **Next: Networking >**.

     -   OS disk type: **Premium SSD**